-The SGI solver is the fastest, but is is proprietary: if you own SGI hardware you might have gotten the scientific software package as well, which contains the SGI sparse system solver.
-SPOOLES is also very fast, but has no out-of-core capability: the size of systems you can solve is limited by your RAM memory.
+The SGI solver should by now be considered as outdated.
+SPOOLES is very fast, but has no out-of-core capability: the size of systems you can solve is limited by your RAM memory.
 With 2GB of RAM you can solve up to 250,000 equations.
 TAUCS is also good, but my experience is limited to the LL^T decomposition, which only applies to positive definite systems.
-It has an out-of-core capability and also offers a LUdecomposition, however, I was not able to run either of them so far.
-PARDISO is the Intel proprietary solver.
+It has an out-of-core capability and also offers a LU decomposition, however, I was not able to run either of them so far.
+PARDISO is the Intel proprietary solver and is to my knowledge presently the fastest.